-where \\\ is B27 using the XUPV2P board.
+where \\\ is AC4 for XUPV2P board.
 Save this file once you've made your changes.

-Hint: if you're using the XUPV2P board, the necessary additions to the UCF are provided in the User Guide, on the XUPV2P website, and on the CD that came with the board - you can copy and paste them from there.
+Hint: if you're using the XUPV2P board, consult to the User Constraint File (UCF) in the User Guide for any necessary additions, or download UCF Files on the CD that came with the board - you can copy and paste them from there.